ThuraTunScibotics/CNC-Cake-Decorating-Machine/README.md

 # Thanks for enjoying this project!

 !!!
 The resources/materials I provided in this repo is some of the resources in my laptop.
-The resources/materials in this repo is nott all the materials of this project, there are just some of the materials.
+The resources/materials in this repo is not all the materials of this project, there are just some of the materials.